Dreams or Mr. Spock Achieves Psionic Contact

 But just when it looks like the brothers’ luck has changed, Genesis 44 sees Joseph sneak his silver chalice into Benjamin’s grocery bag (v.
 2).
 They’re barely out of the city when he sends men in pursuit to search for his “missing” cup.
 Confident of their innocence, they don’t invoke their Fourth Amendment rights against unreasonable searches and immediately pay the price when the cup is located with Benjamin (vv.
 12, 13).
 Benjamin does his best Austin Powers, “That’s not my bag, baby!” but the joke is so old it doesn’t even get a laugh in ancient Egypt.
 Unable to refute the evidence at hand, they return to the city to face the charges.
 They have three options: 1) hunt down the one-armed man who framed them, 2) hire Cousin Vinny to defend them or 3) throw themselves at Joseph’s mercy.
 They pick number three.
 But when Joseph announces that only Benjamin will be detained, Judah approaches him and painstakingly retells the whole story, culminating with a request to take Benjamin’s place (vv.
 18-34).
 After hearing his brother’s impassioned speech, Joseph is unable to hide his emotion any longer.
 In Genesis 45, he finally takes off his Clark Kent glasses to reveal his true identity (vv.
 3-5).
 The brothers don’t believe him at first—“Wait, put the glasses back on.
 Now take them off again”—but once he convinces them, all they can see is Mr. Jigsaw dressed up like a Wilderness Girl.
 It’s so obvious.

 Once the curtain has been pulled back, you expect Joseph to take his gloating revenge.
 As Mr. Benedict would say, “Gentlemen!
 Since you’re about to die anyway, I may as well tell you the entire plot.”
 But that’s not what he does.
-Instead, he’s all cool blue Dr. Manhattan logic: “God has sent me ahead of you to insure your survival” (v.
+Instead, he’s all cool blue Dr. Manhattan logic: “God sent me before you … to keep you alive” (v.
 7).
 Somebody give this guy a medal.
 After everything that’s happened, he should be sitting around like Danny McGrath, revising his “People to Kill” list while smearing on lipstick, not offering to save the guys who sold him down the river.
-But the way Joseph sees it, his brothers’ actions were not only unavoidable, they were necessary: “It is not you who sent me here, but God” (v.
+But the way Joseph sees it, his brothers’ actions were not only unavoidable, they were necessary: “[I]t was not you who sent me here, but God” (v.
 8).

 The family sets up camp outside of the city in Goshen.
 Joseph rides out to greet them in a chariot powered by his own tears.
 When he reaches the camp, he falls into his father’s arms like Alan Parrish after a long game of Jumanji (v.
 29).
 It’s a tearful reunion two decades in the making.